-If you need an SR-22 to get car insurance in South Dakota, you're not the only one.
-This relatively common insurance requirement is often needed after a driving citation like a DUI/DWI, a citation for driving without insurance, an at-fault collision, driving with a suspended license, or piling up excessive points on your license.
+If an SR-22 is required in order for you to get car insurance in South Dakota, you're not alone.
+This relatively common insurance requirement is sometimes necessary after a driving citation like a DUI/DWI, a ticket for driving without proof of insurance, an at-fault accident, a ticket for driving with a suspended license, or accumulating too many points on your license.

-Finding cheap insurance with an SR-22 in South Dakota might require some effort, but it could pay off in the end.
-We explored how much a South Dakota SR-22 certificate might cost and how to request one — let's dive in.
+Getting inexpensive insurance with a SR-22 in South Dakota might require some effort, but it never hurts to try.
+We examined how much a SR-22 costs in South Dakota and how to get one — let's dive into the details.

 How much should you expect to pay for an SR-22 in South Dakota?

-Auto insurance with an SR-22 in South Dakota is usually expensive.
-This isn't a direct cost of the certificate — filing fees are usually $15 to $35 — but because of the insurance cost increases initiated by the driving violation that necessitated the SR-22.
+Insurance with an SR-22 in South Dakota tends to be expensive.
+This isn't a direct result of the SR-22 — filing fees might be just $15-$35 — but thanks to the insurance premium increases initiated by the offense that necessitated the SR-22 to begin with.

-Insurance companies charge higher-risk drivers increased rates to account for the increased risk of having to pay out a claim after an accident.
-The rate increase you could face will depend on the number and severity of your violations — below are average insurance premiums for motorists with SR-22s in South Dakota.
+Auto insurance companies charge high-risk drivers more expensive rates to account for the increased risk of having to pay out a claim after a crash.
+The rate hike you’ll receive depends on the number and severity of infractions — listed below are average insurance premiums with an SR-22 in South Dakota.

 |High-risk rating factor||Average yearly rate||Increase vs. no violations|

-If you'd like to find affordable auto insurance after getting an SR-22 certificate, The Zebra is here to help.
-Enter your ZIP to find personalized auto coverage quotes from respected companies.
+If you need cheap auto insurance with a SR-22 certificate, we're here to help.
+Enter your ZIP code below to get personalized auto coverage rates from leading companies.

 How to easily get an SR-22 in South Dakota

-If you aren't a vehicle owner:Not owning a vehicle makes it more difficult to obtain an SR-22, as you will need to furnish proof of insurance to get the certificate.
-In this scenario, you should get a non-owners car insurance policy before requesting a certificate.
-Non-owners auto insurance should be less costly than traditional coverage since it won’t provide protection for physical damages to your car.
+Don't own a car?Not owning a vehicle makes it more difficult to obtain an SR-22, as you will need to show proof of insurance to get the certificate.
+If you don't own a vehicle, purchase a non-owners auto insurance policy before pursuing an SR-22.
+Non-owners auto insurance is typically less expensive than standard coverage since it doesn't protect against physical damages to your vehicle.

-From September to December 2017, The Zebra conducted comprehensive analysis using its proprietary insurance quote engine, comprising data from rating systems and public rate filings.
-The Zebra examined almost 53 million rates to identify trends for specific auto insurance rating factors across all U.S. ZIP codes, averaged by state, including Washington, D.C.
+we conducted in-depth pricing analysis using our proprietary quote engine, including data from insurance rating platforms and public rate filings.
+The Zebra analyzed nearly 53 million rates to identify trends for specific auto insurance rating factors across all United States ZIP codes, averaged by state, including Washington, D.C.